 That’s why try to change the water with a planned schedule.
 In this case, you should change about 10% to 20% of the water of the tank in a week.
 You can expect to reduce the phosphate levels by doing it properly as per the schedule.

-There are some species of macroalgae such as Caulerpa racemosa and Chaetomorpha, which are very helpful.
-These Macroalgae grow up quite rapidly and consume phosphates.
-In this way, they deal with phosphate and bring it considerably in their control.
+There are some species of macro-algae such as Caulerpa racemosa and Chaetomorpha, which are very helpful.
+These Macro-algae grow quite rapidly and consume phosphates.
+In this way, they deal with phosphate and bring it considerably under their control.